TwinstarJoeBarry/AndroidApps/.gitlab/merge_request_templates/Merge_Request_1.0.0.md

 <!--
 ## GitLab UI

-Be sure to include any of the following using GitLab's UI (not description) if applicable
+Be sure to include any of the following using GitLab's UI (not description) if applicable:
 - Assignees
 - Reviewers
 - Labels (Component, Type, Status...)